Chart Color Schemes

 Singleton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as base year.
-For areas not covered, growth rates by age cohort from ABS Greater Capital Region projections (released in 2023 based on 2022 data) are used.
-Future population trends forecast a significant increase in the top quartile of statistical areas analysed by AreaSearch.
-The suburb of Singleton is expected to grow by 1,216 persons to 2041, reflecting an increase of 21.9% over the 17 years.
+AreaSearch is employing projections from ABS/Geoscience Australia for every SA2 area, data that was published in 2024 with 2022 as the baseline year.
+For those SA2 areas not included in that dataset, and to estimate growth for all areas beyond the year 2032, AreaSearch is using growth rates broken down by age cohort from the ABS latest Greater Capital Region projections, which were released in 2023 and based on 2022 data.
+When looking at future population trends, a major population increase in the top quartile of statistical areas examined by AreaSearch is forecast, with the suburb of Singleton (WA) expected to grow by 1,154 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 24.1% in total over the 16 years.

 Frequently Asked Questions - Population